onramper/docs/docs/API-Reference.md

 - Partner context soon will be supported.

 #### Coinify
+- Available in production. (we need to whitelisted your domain; notify us if you want to enable Coinify)
+- Mercuryo's widget flow.
 - Available only for test enviroment.
 Soon in production.

 #### Indacoin
+- Available in production.
+- Mercuryo's widget flow.
 - Avaliable only for test environment.
 Soon in production.